nfrontero20/nfrontero20/README.md

 ### Hello! 👋 My name is Nicole (she/her/her's)

-- I am currently enrolled in a 1-year Master's program studying Computational Biology at the Polytechnic University of Madrid 👩🏼‍💻
+- I am a master's student studying Computational Biology at the [Polytechnic University of Madrid](https://www.upm.es/internacional) 👩🏼‍💻 (expected graduation July 2023)
-- I graduated in December 2020 from 👩🏼‍🎓 from Amherst College
-- I studied statistics 📊 and psychology 🧠 as an undergrad
+- I graduated in December 2020 from 👩🏼‍🎓 from [Amherst College (Amherst, Massachusetts, USA)](https://www.amherst.edu/about).
+I majored in statistics 📊 and psychology 🧠
 - I am passionate about improving health 🏥 through data and statistical insights
 - Fun facts: I am an avid exerciser 🏃🏼‍♀️ and enjoy dancing 💃🏼